Torrescjua/TO-DO-LIST/README.md

 ### Instant Search

-- Use the search bar at the top of the task list to filter tasks by their title instantly.
+- Use the search bar at the top of the task list to filter tasks by their title.

 ## Project Structure